vitessio/website/content/en/docs/17.0/user-guides/schema-changes/managed-online-schema-changes.md

 ## Noblob

-The noblob binlog row image is supported by the MoveTables and Reshard VReplication workflows.
-If noblob is used it won't affect schema changes, as long as blobs are not part of the PRIMARY KEY in vreplication workflows.
+The `noblob` binlog row image is supported by the MoveTables and Reshard VReplication workflows.

-**NOTE** BLOB should never be part of a PRIMARY KEY and should also not be part of the Online DDL [migration key](https://vitess.io/docs/archive/15.0/reference/vreplication/internal/keys/).
-This is becuse vreplication does not support index prefixes for the PRIMARY KEY.
+**NOTE** replication does not support blobs as part of the `PRIMARY KEY` in `MoveTable` operations, or as part of the [migration key](../../../reference/features/tablet-throttler/)in Online DDL operations.